-Thin and flaky flatbreads are filled with a variety of veggies, cheese, and meats making for a hearty meal.
+Thin and flaky flatbreads are filled with veggies, cheese, and meats making for a hearty meal.
 Our favorite part was loading it up with the pickled vegetables, hot peppers, and red cabbage.

 Shakshouka is one of the few dishes from Turkey that we’d had before arriving.
-So obviously we were excited to try the real deal!
-Although the dish is said to have originated in Tunisia, you can find it around Turkey, North Africa, and the Middle East.
+Obviously, we were excited to try the real deal!
+Although the dish is said to have originated in Tunisia, you can find it around Turkey, North Africa, and Middle Eastern countries.

 8. Iskender Kebab

-It’s important to know that Turkey is the land of kebabs!
-With that said, Iskender will be the first of many we mention in this Turkey food article.
+It’s important to know that Turkey is the land of kebabs.
+With that said, Iskender will be the first of many we mention in our what to eat in turkey guide.
 Iskender is different than most other kebabs as it doesn’t come in any type of bread or wrap.

 Instead, the meat is shaved off the spit and covered in a red tomato sauce and a side of yogurt.
-While many kebabs are good to eat on the go, Iskender is obviously not one of them!
+While many kebabs are good to eat on the go, Iskender is definitely one to take a seat for.

 9. Turkish Ravioli